ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * New types of UEIDs may be created.
 For example, a type 0x07 UEID may be created based on some other manufacturer registration scheme.

-* Entity manufacturers are allowed to change from one type of UEID to another anytime they want.
-For example, they may find they can optimize their manufacturing by switching from type 0x01 to type 0x02 or vice versa.
-The essential requirement on the manufacturer is that UEIDs be universally unique.
+* The manufacturing process for an entity is allowed to change from using one type of UEID to another.
+For example, a manufacturer may find they can optimize their process by switching from type 0x01 to type 0x02 or vice versa.

 A Device Identifier URN is registered for UEIDs.
 See {{registerueidurn}}.